 Historic Marker #696 is located on the Courthouse lawn, US 27, Paris, Kentucky.

 Bourbon County and its county seat, Paris, was like much of Central Kentucky in 1862, severely divided over the question of succession.
-While, for the most part, residents of town tended to be pro-Union, many county residents supported the Confederacy.
+While, for the most part, residents of town tended to be pro-Union (though not necessarily anti-slavery), many county residents supported the Confederacy.
 Of course, there were many exceptions.
 Families and church congregations were divided and the scars of that division lasted for decades after the war.

 After capturing Paris, the Confederate raiders took what they wanted from the Federal supplies and destroyed the rest, and also helped themselves to what they found in the possession of Union supporters, including several well-bred Thoroughbreds.